islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 ```

-We pass in two values 'leaderboard' is the name of our sortedset.
-'FEG6MMR6HB' is the player name.
+We pass in two values: 'leaderboard' is the name of our sortedset, 'FEG6MMR6HB' is the player name.
 The rank is 0-based so we add 1 to the rank.
 [Redis Python Client zrevrank API](https://redis-py.readthedocs.io/en/latest/#redis.StrictRedis.zrevrank)